mthomp04/GrantingApp/README.md

  - As a user, I want to be able to see the largest gift from an organization
  - As a user, I want to see the total amount given to an organization
  - As a user, I want to add funds to the foundation to grant
+ - As a user, I want funds to see that grants awarded automatically subtract from total funds of the foundation